directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Flow "Process events from Google Calendar"

-Create / Update / Delete Collection1 item from incoming hook parameters.
-Called from Google Apps script when event created / updated / deleted in Google Calendar.
+This is a webhook, called from Google Apps script when event created / updated / deleted in Google Calendar.

+Collection1 item will be Created / Updated / Deleted from incoming hook parameters.

 This flow is a bit wide, so screenshot is split in two.

 part 1